 Machine learning engineers are in high demand as more companies adopt artificial intelligence technologies.
-With demand outpacing supply, the average yearly salary for a machine learning engineer is a healthy $125,000 to $175,000.
+With demand outpacing supply, the average yearly salary for a machine learning engineer is a healthy $125,000 to $175,000 (find our more on MLE salaries here).
 And the highest-paying companies are offering more than $200,000 to secure top talent.
 Intrigued?
 Read on to learn how to become a machine learning engineer.

 A Guide to Becoming a Machine Learning Engineer